 “Right away, I understood that my focus would be on building relationships and serving bakery manufacturers and associations, providing technical support to flour mills, and promoting innovations in baking and quality analysis in the Philippines,” Redondo said.

 Character Doesn’t Change

-Late on a Friday afternoon not long after he joined USW, Redondo had the chance to apply that focus for a flour mill that had a question about performance issues with a new U.S. wheat crop shipment.
-Sowers said Redondo responded immediately and asked to visit the mill Saturday morning to better understand the problem.
-Coordinating with other USW colleagues and a state-side university expert, Redondo was able to help the customer solve their immediate concern and change purchase specifications to avoid similar issues in the future.
+Late on a Friday afternoon, not long after he joined USW, Redondo had the chance to apply that focus to a flour mill that had a question about performance issues with a new U.S. wheat crop shipment.
+Sowers said Redondo responded immediately and asked to visit the mill Saturday morning to understand the problem better.
+Coordinating with other USW colleagues and a state-side university expert, Redondo was able to help the customer solve their immediate concerns and change purchase specifications to avoid similar issues in the future.

 “Roy Chung likes to say the value of people is in their character; skills can be learned, character doesn’t change,” Sowers said.
 “Redondo’s willingness to go the extra mile, providing attention outside of office hours, was a solid indication that he would be very successful with our organization.”

 That is becoming a hallmark of Redondo’s work.
 A Philippines baking industry executive recently noted that he is easy to work with and always responsive to the company’s inquiries.